jenseng/i18nliner-js/README.md

 #### .i18nignore and more

-By default, the check and dump tasks will look for inline translations in any .js files.
+By default, the check and export tasks will look for inline translations in any .js files.
 You can tell it to always skip certain files/directories/patterns by creating a .i18nignore file.
 The syntax is the same as [.gitignore](http://www.kernel.org/pub/software/scm/git/docs/gitignore.html), though it supports